Medill-East/obsidian-content-linker/README.md

 - There are numerous notes in the vault, but there is still a substantial amount of content that needs bidirectional linking.
 - There are numerous notes in the vault, and you want to discover potential bidirectional links among them.

-It is recommended to use this plugin together with the Various Complements (https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) and Sidekick (https://github.com/hadynz/obsidian-sidekick) plugins:
+It is recommended to use this plugin together with the Various Complements (https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) plugins:
 - Utilize this plugin to establish bidirectional links within the vault.
-- Utilize Various Complements and Sidekick in the future to quickly input or establish bidirectional links based on the existing ones.
+- Utilize Various Complements in the future to quickly input bidirectional links based on the existing ones.

 ## Installation